strapi/strapi/docs/3.x.x/en/plugin-development/frontend-development.md

 // ...
 ```
-See the [Front-End Use Cases](./frontend-use-cases.md#handle-user-navigation) for more informations.
+See the [Front-end Use Cases](./frontend-use-cases.md#handle-user-navigation) for more informations.

 ## Data flow